aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/rows-and-columns/adjusting-row-height-and-column-width/_index.md

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-RowsAndColumns-AdjustingRowHeightAndColumnWidth-SettingWidthOfColumn.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-RowsAndColumns-AdjustingRowHeightAndColumnWidth-SettingWidthOfColumn.cpp" >}}
 ### **Setting the Width of All Columns in a Worksheet**
 To set the same column width for all columns in the worksheet, use the [ICells](https://apireference.aspose.com/cpp/cells/class/aspose.cells.i_cells/) collection's [SetStandardWidth](https://apireference.aspose.com/cpp/cells/class/aspose.cells.i_cells/#a48f5dbccc3bf4bb9e6e882094b500bd7) method.

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-RowsAndColumns-AdjustingRowHeightAndColumnWidth-SettingWidthOfAllColumnsInWorksheet.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-RowsAndColumns-AdjustingRowHeightAndColumnWidth-SettingWidthOfAllColumnsInWorksheet.cpp" >}}